 The Research Center for Environmental Quality Management (RCEQM) was inaugurated in 2005 with three research and educational divisions: Environmental Quality Management, Environmental Quality Prediction, and Environmental Quality Monitoring.
-The main objectives of the Center are to integrate the relevant fields of engineering and to become an advanced educational and research institution by investigating the direct and indirect adverse effects of environmental pollutants on human health and the ecosystem by holistic approach.
+The main objectives of the Center are to integrate the relevant fields of engineering, to become an advanced educational and research institution by investigating the effects of environmental pollutants, and to improve the human health and the ecosystem by holistic approach.